bdhammel/simulated-visar/README.md

 ## Etalon class

-The `etalon` instance sets the VPF of the generated visar data, determined by twice the thickness (two passes through the etalon for a mach-zender interferometer) and the index of refraction:
+The `etalon` instance sets the VPF of the generated visar data, determined by twice the thickness (two passes through the etalon for a Mach-Zehnder interferometer) and the index of refraction:

 ~~~python
 etalon = Etalon(thickness=1, n=1.5195)